Table of Contents

 Subsequent to the Battle at “Devil’s Curve” and the 06 June 2009 Massacre near Bagua, Prime Minister Yehude Simon resigns on 11 July 2009.
 He is replaced in office by Javier Velásquez Quesquén.

 Presidential Elections.
 Since no candidate received more than half of all valid votes, a second round was necessary to determine the winner.
-This second round takes place on 05 June 2011 – Ollanta Humala (51.449%) narrowly defeats Keiko Fujimori (48.551%).
+This second round took place on 05 June 2011, and Ollanta Humala (51.449%) defeated Keiko Fujimori (48.551%).